 Due to the massive amount of search on cryptocurrencies, the business can rock in a matter of days, receiving potential customers almost instantly.
 With an elaborated marketing strategy and good off-page SEO, hundreds of people will flood the website and order different items, just because they can pay by crypto and it’s a trend.
 The brand publicity and trust will increase and the business will win a lot of returning and loyal customers.
 Such marketing campaigns that are empowered by internet trends are like a chain reaction.
 One good strategy leads to a lot of publicity, almost for free, and the business development goals will be achieved because sales will increase and revenue will come in faster than ever.

-If you are willing to know what are the current internet trends are, regardless of being a business developer or not, you can always access social media and see what is trending.
+If you are willing to know what the current internet trends are, regardless of being a business developer or not, you can always access social media and see what is trending.
 We all have done it before, so it’s not complicated at all.
-By accessing sections like Explore on Instagram, Trending on YouTube, Explore on Twitter, or the Homepage on Facebook, we can easily identify the trending topics.
+By accessing sections like Explore on Instagram, Trending on YouTube, Explore on Twitter or the Homepage on Facebook, we can easily identify the trending topics.
 More niche trending going around specific communities and groups are usually identified in their online forums or social media.

 For example, design & creative trends are more likely to be found on websites like Dribbble, or web & software development trends are more likely to happen on Github.
 However, the best place for almost any kind of trend related to any topic is Reddit, which we are all familiar with.

 Data analysis, or as I like to call it the game of numbers, is an important skill for business developers.
-It is a procedure to extract meaning from data by conducting analysis and use the results to improve different parts of the business.
+It is a procedure to extract meaning from data by conducting analysis and using the results to improve different parts of the business.
 In the world of online businesses or businesses that deal with a lot of numbers, data analysis usually refers to data such as sales, costs, expenditures, revenue, and demographic data such as customers’ age, gender, etc.

-If you have ever used services like Google Analytics that provide the data website traffic (visitors) and analyzed numbers to change a few things on your website, you are somehow familiar with the concept of data analysis.
+If you have ever used services like Google Analytics that provide the data on website traffic (visitors) and analyzed numbers to change a few things on your website, you are somehow familiar with the concept of data analysis.
 Surely, for business development, data analysis goes a long way but the basics are usually the same.

 Data analysis can be divided into two different categories.
 One is just a simple & brief analysis of data from a part of the business (like website traffic or sales data) that we all can do, simply by just looking at numbers & graphs, or using basic formulas and reasoning techniques to extract meaning and use it for the purpose of improving the business.